 I work with artists and institutions to turn radiant ideas into stories, programs, and events.
-I do this through the interconnected canals of arts managing, writing, comms consulting, creative producing, and curating.
+I do this through the interconnected canals of marketing/PR, writing, editing, project managing, creative producing, digital campaigning, and curating.

-Over the course of twelve years, I’ve held full-time roles in government, galleries, start-ups, and creative agencies in Brisbane, the Gold Coast, and Sydney.
+Over the course of twelve years, I’ve held full-time roles in galleries, government, start-ups, and creative agencies in Brisbane, the Gold Coast, and Sydney.
 As a writer, I generate interviews, essays, and reviews for exhibitions, publications, and educational bodies.
-As an arts manager and marketer, I collaborate with artists, designers, arts bodies, and galleries on exhibitions, open-studio events, art tours, and industry events.
+As an arts manager and marketer, I collaborate with artists, designers, arts bodies, and institutions on exhibitions, festivals, open-studio events, art tours, and industry events.

-I’m also a comms consultant, working with national and international agencies on marketing and programming content that fosters excellence in art, design, cultural tourism and technology.
+As a comms consultant, I’ve worked with national and international agencies on marketing and programming content that fosters excellence in art, design, cultural tourism and technology.
 I hold a BA Honours (First Class) & BCA from Griffith University (Majors: Creative Writing & Contemporary Art/Minors: Public Relations & Journalism).
 For a breakdown, go here.